nerdschoolbergen/shellscripting/assignment.md

 # Exercise 2: Basics of the shell
 - List the contents of the directory you are currently standing in
 - Print the path to the current working directory
-- List the hidden files (if any) in a directory
+- List the hidden files (if any) in a directory (hint: in unix, hidden files starts with dot (".ssh"))
 - List all java files in a directory with human-readable size references ordered by the last-modified date.
 If you don't have any java files, try another type of files, preferable text files.
+(Hint: see the help documentation for the `ls` command's `l`, `t`, `r`, and `h` switches)
-- Find your java executable
+- Find your java executable.
+If you don't have Java installed, try any other well known executable on your machine.
-- Use a for loop to print out the first few lines of each file in a directory
+- Use a for loop to print out the first few lines of each file in a directory.
-- Try to do the previous task both as a script and as a one-liner in the shell
+  - Try to do this both as a script and as a one-liner in the shell
 - Make a variable containing the name of a directory.
   - Make a test that checks whether the name is a directory or a regular file.
   - Print out the line "This is a directory" if the variable names a directory.
 This time, print out the name of